 National Guard Reserve Members

-- If injured while on active duty for more than 30 days, benefits are the same as those for active duty service members.
+- If you were on active duty for more than 30 days when injured, your benefits are the same as an active duty service member.

-- If injured while serving on active duty for less than 30 days, you may qualify for Line of Duty care.
+- If you were on active duty for less than 30 days when injured, you may qualify for Line of Duty care.

 Retired Service Members

-Retired service members who have a service-connected injury or illness may qualify for benefits through TRICARE and/or VA.
+If you’re a retired service members and have a service connected injury or illness, you may qualify for benefits through TRICARE or the VA.